-When you think of values, at least in a marketing context, it is easy to be cynical and think of that insincere, disingenuous and opportunistic corporate virtue signalling that we have all been exposed to.
+When you think of values, at least in a marketing context, it is easy to be cynical and think of that insincere, disingenuous and opportunistic corporate virtue signaling that we have all been exposed to.
 Like a bank who claims to be ‘part of your family, here for you through good times and bad’ but repossesses thousands of homes every year.
 That kind of thing.

 The whole ‘does this halo suit me?’ trend is not just a marketing phenomenon.
 Politicians, who have voted consistently to cut the pay of nurses, stand in front of TV cameras to ritualistically clap and publicly demonstrate their appreciation for healthcare workers.
 Super rich celebrities give environmental advice from the back of a private jet.
 It’s enough to make Pollyanna give up.